RobertMartinez/robertmartinez.github.io/_posts/2016-01-04-temptation-bundling-running.md

 ##Bundle-ception

 Since all of my runs are out and back (and I have my phone on my anyways), I realized I could incorporate a completely different game into my runs while I play Zombies, Run!.
-This game is affectioanly known as [Geocaching](https://www.geocaching.com/guide/).
+This game is affectionately known as [Geocaching](https://www.geocaching.com/guide/).

 {% include image.html url="/images/geocaching-2.png" description="A game of nerdy espionage." %}